Employee Experience

 2022 has had a total of 2.12 Mil Layoffs so far

 The list of companies having to do layoffs continues to grow in 2022.
-In our 2022 State of Layoffs study, we found that North America had more layoffs in Q2 2022 than at the height of the pandemic (Q2 2020).
-The choice to turn to layoffs again in 2022 results from slower economic growth and rising labor costs.
+In our 2022 State of Layoffs study, we found North America had more layoffs in Q2 2022 than at the height of the pandemic (Q2 2020)—the choice to turn to layoffs again in 2022 results from slower economic growth and rising labor costs.

 Layoffs are complicated, and these decisions heavily impact people's lives.
 Ultimately, they occur because a company has failed to address its position in the current market conditions - which is no simple task.